viveleroi/prism/README.md

-**Prism** is a change-tracking plugin for Paper-based servers.
-Supports rollbacks, restores, previews, wands, and so much more.
+**Prism** is an event logging and grief management plugin for Spigot and Paper-based servers.
+Supports rollbacks, restores, previews, wands, and much more.

 ## DEV NOTICE